-Forest concessions, managing forests for commercial forest products, can be more effective in preventing deforestation than “protected area” forest management systems (i.e; National Parks).
+Managing forests for commercial forest products can be effective in preventing deforestation.
 This is evident looking at the tropical forests of northern Guatemala.
-How is this possible?
+But why?
 The following four points help explain.

 1. Selective Harvesting